 Buy instant food, like noodles, soups and stews before you board the train.
 The samovar in your wagon always has hot water you can use.
 Stock up on fruits, crackers and other dry food items.
 When the train stops for more than just a few minutes you can buy more food at the stations along the route.

 The many shortstops along the route are one of the highlights during the day onboard.
 Sometimes the train stops for just a few minutes and other times for anything between 30 minutes to an hour.
 Each wagon is equipped with a timetable showing the stops along the route.
 The timetable states arrival and departure times at each stop.

-When the train only stops for some few minutes, it can be worth getting off to get some fresh air and stretch your legs.
+When the train only stops for a few minutes, it can be worth getting off to get some fresh air and stretch your legs.
 Don’t be late back.
 The train will not wait for you.

 Life on the stations is some of the most fun and memorable moments of this journey.
 Passengers come and go, and everywhere it’s busy activities.
 Small stalls sell fresh or preserved food, drinks, fruits and sweets.
 Locals often also offer local products for sale.
 It can be handcrafted items, souvenirs, food and drinks.
-Often you can find fresh bread on the stations, and some places you can also find warm food.
-Try the smoked fish offered on the stations in Siberia.
+Often you can find fresh bread on the stations, and in some places, you can also find warm food.
+Try the smoked fish offered at the stations in Siberia.
 It’s delicious and a good supplement to all the instant food.

 Click on the pin to save it to Pinterest